Eoracle/Eoracle-operator-setup/README.md

 cd Eoracle-operator-setup
 git pull
 ```
-3. Merge .env changes
+3. Merge .env changes.
-Go over .example_env and merge new fields that do not appear in your local .env file
+Go over `.example_env` or `.example_env_holesky` and merge new fields that do not appear in your local `.env` file.
+   - The structure of .example_env_holesky  has been changed to support data validator V2

 4. Pull the latest docker images
 ```bash